wghglory/angularTable/README.md

 #### Explain how to structure an UI project in MVC model with a simple example.

-- if you work with nodejs, UI project (this demo) can be placed into a folder call **"public"**,
+- if working with nodejs, UI project (this demo) can be placed into a folder call **"public"**
-- css => all your style files, including bootstrap, your custom css, site.css in this case,
+- css folder have all style files, including bootstrap, custom css(site.css in this case)
-- deparment, employee and folders like this are for different modules, each of them may contains controllers, directives, filters, services, views, etc
+- modules folder has different modules, like department, employee, each of them may contains controllers, directives, filters, services, views, etc. Common module may be used by other modules
-- my naming convention is module.client.controller.js, because it will be easier to distinguish from nodejs server controller, which I call it moduel.server.controller.js
+- my naming convention is module.client.controller.js, because it will be easier to distinguish from nodejs server controller, which I call it module.server.controller.js
-- filters, directives folders are self-explanatory, views usually are for SPA implementation by angular routing.
+- filters, directives folders are self-explanatory, views usually are for SPA implementation by angular routing
-- lib contains all third-party libraries, which can be installed by bower
+- lib contains all third-party libraries, which can be installed by bower.
+Some people call it scripts or bowerComponents
-- app.js here is to bootstrap angularjs by injecting all modules
+- app.js is used to config angularjs by injecting modules needed
 - index.html is main page

 Above is for a small or middle project by using horizontal architecture.
 For larger project, vertical architecture is better.
-It's also recommended to put css, images, scripts inside a folder called "asset".
+It's also recommended to put css, images, scripts into a folder called "asset".
 If working with newest .net platform, these folders can be put into a folder called "www";

 #### Explain how AngularJS directive is used, and give a couple of use cases

 directive includes built-in directives and custom ones.

 **built-in directives** like ng-app, ng-model, ng-if, ng-controller, are decorated on the html tag as attributes usually.
-The use cases can be found in this demo project
+They define the behavior of that html tag.
+The use cases can be found in index.html

-**custom directives**: This is a better way when you want to create a reusable html markup.
-It's just a partial view in .net.
-Below is an example and you can use it as `<myDir></myDiv>`
+**custom directives** are usually used when you want to create a reusable html markup.
+It's like a partial view in .net MVC framework.
+Below is an example and you can use it as `<myDir></myDiv>`.
+I also created LanguageSelectDirective under modules/common/directives

 ```javascript
 let app = angular.module('app', []);